shimaore/ccnq4-opensips/src/client/main.coffee.md

       cfg.host ?= (require 'os').hostname()

+user-location indexed on AOR

       cfg.usrloc = LRU
         # Store at most 6000 entries
         max: 6000
+        # For at most 24 hours
+        maxAge: 24 * 3600 * 1000

+AORs indexed on contact-id

+      cfg.usrloc_aor_by_contact_id = LRU
+        # Store at most 18000 entries
+        max: 3*6000
         # For at most 24 hours
         maxAge: 24 * 3600 * 1000